If You Can Be Anything, Be Kind

 So, don’t stop being kind.
 Don’t stop connecting—with strangers, with friends and family you’ve drifted from, with those who may have been taught to mistrust you (or vice versa) because of things beyond your control.

-Even when someone is lost, misguided, or hostile, we can still offer kindness—not because it will always change them, but because it keeps us grounded in who we are.
-It’s a form of compassion that expects nothing in return but offers everything.
-And I believe that’s the highest form of love there is.
+When someone is lost, misguided, or even hostile, we can still choose to offer kindness—whether to others or to ourselves.
+Not because it will necessarily change them, but because it keeps us anchored in our own integrity.
+It’s a quiet act of compassion that asks for nothing in return yet gives everything.
+To me, that’s the truest and highest form of love.

 Built in 1963, the Byodo-In Temple is a Hawaii state landmark.
 Oahu’s stunning Buddhist temple is a replica of the Byodo-In temple in Uji, in Kyoto Prefecture in Japan. |